 On 3 February 2021, the Government decided on certain amendments to the ban on entry to Sweden.
 The amendments mean that there is now a general entry ban for foreign citizens who cannot present a negative test result for ongoing COVID-19 infection upon entry into Sweden.
 The rules include certain exemptions.

 How can I get a certificate from the University stating whether my studies require my presence?

 Deferral of study commencement

 Is deferral granted due to the coronavirus situation?

 There are specific guidelines in Sweden and at Stockholm University regarding the grounds for deferral.
 These grounds are related to medical situations, legal requirements or other situations that make it impossible for you to start your studies as planned.
 As for the coronavirus situation, it is not in itself a ground for deferral.
 If you are unable to commence your studies you can apply for deferral and verify the reason for the deferral by providing documentation, for example a doctor's certificate if you have fallen ill.
 When you apply for deferral a decision regarding your possibility to defer will be made on individual basis.
 If you will not be able to commence your studies and you cannot be granted deferral, you are instead recommended to decline the offered seat.
 You are much welcome to apply again next year and declining your offer will not affect your chances of being admitted again next year.

 Are there any changes in the deadlines for payment of tuition fees?

 Currently, the deadline remains unaffected.
-The last date for payment of the tuition fee for the autumn semester is 1 June (1 August for courses or programmes given entirely at a distance).
+The last date for payment of the tuition fee for the autumn semester is 1 June and the deadline for the spring semester is 15 December.

 Can the tuition fee be refunded if I am not able to commence my studies?